With the price of petrol soaring in recent months, it’s only natural that drivers will be looking to save money.

 Less petrol in the tank means more evaporation (in theory)

-Many people believe that filling the tank right up will actually save us money in the long term, however, this is not necessarily the case.
+Many people believe that filling the tank right up will save us money in the long term, however, this is not necessarily the case.

 The basic thinking behind it is that when the fuel tank is half full, there is more air in the tank which means the fuel evaporates faster.
 The quicker it runs out, the more trips you will need to make to keep filling up.

 However, many people will rightfully claim that if the tank is full, the car is heavier meaning that it requires more fuel to move it.
-Although there is some truth to this, the extra cost is actually very small.
+Although there is some truth to this, the extra cost is very small.

-There is of course no harm in lightening the load where possible and only transport items you actually need as this will burn less fuel.
+There is of course no harm in lightening the load where possible and only transport items you need as this will burn less fuel.

 However, the truth to our burning question is that a full tank only accounts for around 5% of the car's total weight.
 By reducing your tank to half its maximum level, it means you will only save around 2.5% in total weight.
 This will give you only a very small saving in terms of fuel economy.